apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 The `s3a://` filesystem client cannot meet these requirements.

-1. It has inconsistent directory listings
+1. It has inconsistent directory listings unless S3Guard is enabled.
 1. It mimics `rename()` by copying files and then deleting the originals.
 This can fail partway through, and there is nothing to prevent any other process in the cluster attempting a rename at the same time